SiamShafiq/HomeSafe/README.md

 ## Features

 - Safety based routing
+After each route, users can input their personal safety level
 - Route specific news
+Presentations are communication tools that can be used as demonstrations, lectures, speeches, reports, and more.
 - Night friendly
+Night mode colour scheme available to users